 With the adaptations made in the original SDM [2], it is possible to collect data and use it to generate a provenance graph.
 The collected game data, known as game flow log, is exported to Proof Viewer.
 In that application, the data is processed and used to generate a provenance graph to aid in the analysis process.

 By analyzing the graph, it is possible to reach some conclusions of why the story progressed the way it did.
 As an example, Fig. 7 illustrates a scenario where the player had financial problems.
 To simplify the picture, some collapses were made, omitting most of the agent’s activities.
 The entities represent instances of the development stage and are colored according to the player’s financial condition.
-The activities present in the picture represent hiring actions in gray and resignations in brown.
+The activities present in the picture represent hiring actions in gray and resigning actions in brown.

 Fig. 7.
 An example of credits status filter.

-Fig. 7 was already subject to an attribute status display and a filter to show the player’s credits status, both in the edges and in the vertices.
-In vertex 1, the project had a substantial financial income and a new employee was hired, as marked by the thick green edge for an agent and thick red edge for a gray dotted activities.
+Fig. 7 was already subject of an attribute status display and a filter to show the player’s credits status, both in the edges and in the vertices.
+In vertex 1, the project had a substantial financial income and a new employee was hired, as marked by the thick green edge to an agent and thick red edge to a gray dotted activities.
 The player’s credits are also in a green zone as marked by the project’s vertex color.
 However, due to the hiring fee paid in vertex 1 and the resources used by the staff in vertex 2, the player’s credits changed to a yellow zone, even with the minor income from agent A.

-In vertex 3, the player’s credits changed to red zone due to payments, meaning that his resources are almost empty and will not have enough credits to keep paying his employees.
-When that happens, employee’s morale is lowered due to the lack of payment and if it reaches red zone, they can resign, as shown by brown activities.
-Observing Fig. 8, we can see employees’ morale getting lower by lack of payment.
+In vertex 3, the player’s credits changed to red zone due to payments, meaning that his resources are almost empty and he will not have enough credits to keep paying his employees.
+When that happens, employees’ morale is lowered due to the lack of payment and if it reaches red zone, they can resign, as shown by brown activities.
+Observing Fig. 8, we can see the employees’ morale getting lower by lack of payment.
 This helps us to understand why they resigned.
 Without credits to hire new employees and without a staff, the player loses the game.

 Fig. 8.
 Non-collapsed provenance graph from Fig. 7 using filter: Morale